flash-oss/allserver/README.md

 Problems I had:

+- **Error handling while calling remote procedures are exhausting.**
-- The HTTP status codes were never enough as error explanation.
-Firstly, I wrap the HTTP call in a `try-catch`.
+   - Firstly, I wrap the HTTP call in a `try-catch`.
 Then, I always had to analise: the status code, then detect the response body content type - text or json, then analyse the body for the actual error.
 I got very much annoyed by this repetitive boilerplate code.
-- I got tired of wrapping every RPC call with a `try-catch`.
-Too much boilerplate for such a ubiquitous operation.
-- REST route naming is not clear enough.
-What is this route for - `/user`?
+- **REST route naming is not clear enough.**
+   - What is this route for - `/user`?
 You need to read the docs!
 I want it to be as simple and clear as calling a JS function/method - `createUser()`, or `updateUser()`, or `getUser()`, or `removeUser()`, of `findUsers()`, etc.
-- The HTTP methods are a pain point of any REST API.
-Is it `POST` or `PUT` or `PATCH`?
+- **The HTTP methods are a pain point of any REST API.**
+   - Is it `POST` or `PUT` or `PATCH`?
 What if a route removes a permission to a file from a user, should it be `DELETE` or `POST`?
 I know it should be `POST`, but it's confusing to call `POST` when I need to REMOVE something.
 Protocol-level methods are never enough.
-- The HTTP status codes are never enough and overly confusing.
-If a `user` record in the database is readonly, and you are trying to modify it, a typical server would reply `400 Bad Request`.
-However, the requests is perfectly fine.
+- **The HTTP status codes are never enough and overly confusing.**
+   - If a `user` record in the database is readonly, and you are trying to modify it, a typical server would reply `400 Bad Request`.
+However, the request is perfectly fine.
 It's the user state (data) is not fine.
-- The GraphQL has great DX and tooling, but it's not a good fit for microservices.
-It adds too much complexity and is performance unfriendly (slow).
+- **The GraphQL has great DX and tooling, but it's not a good fit for microservices.**
+   - It adds too much complexity and is performance unfriendly (slow).
+- **Performance scaling**
    - When a performance scaling was needed I had to rewrite an entire service and client source code in multiple projects to a more performant network protocol implementation.
 This was a significant and avoidable time waste in my opinion.
-- HTTP monitoring tools were alarming errors when I was trying to check if a user with email `bla@example.com` exists (REST reply HTTP 404).
+- **HTTP monitoring tools show business errors as alarms.**
+   - I was trying to check if a user with email `bla@example.com` exists.
+REST reply is HTTP `404`.
 Whereas, I don't want that alarm.
 That's not an error, but a regular true/false check.
-I want to monitor only the "route not found" errors.
+I want to monitor only the "route not found" errors with ease.

-I wanted something which:
+When calling a remote procedure I want something which:

 - Does not throw exceptions client-side no matter what.
 - Can be easily mapped to any language, any protocol.
 Especially to upstream GraphQL mutations.